-- o cure any ambiguity, omission, defect or inconsistency; - convey, transfer, assign, mortgage or pledge any property to or with the Trustee; - o provide for the assumption by a successor corporation, partnership, trust or limited liability company of our obligations or those of a Subsidiary Guarantor under the Indenture: - o add guarantees with respect to the debt securities; - o change or eliminate any restriction on the payment of principal of, or premium, if any, on, any debt securities; - o secure the debt securities; - add covenants for the benefit of the holders or surrender any right or power conferred upon us or any Subsidiary Guarantor; - o make any change that does not adversely affect the rights of any holder; - o add or appoint a successor or separate Trustee; or - o comply with any requirement of the Securities and Exchange Commission in connection with the qualification of the Indenture under the Trust Indenture Act.
+- o cure any ambiguity, omission, defect or inconsistency; - convey, transfer, assign, mortgage or pledge any property to or with the Trustee; - o the Trustee has not complied with such request within 60 days after the receipt of the request and the offer of indemnity or security; and - o provide for the assumption by a successor of our obligations under the Indenture; - o add Subsidiary Guarantors with respect to the debt securities; - o change or eliminate any restriction on the payment of principal of, or premium, if any, on, any debt securities; - o secure the debt securities; - o add covenants for the benefit of the holders or surrender any right or power conferred upon us or any Subsidiary Guarantor;

+- o make any change that does not adversely affect the rights of any holder; - o add or appoint a successor or separate Trustee; or - o comply with any requirement of the Securities and Exchange Commission in connection with the qualification of the Indenture under the Trust Indenture Act.

-In addition, we may amend the Indenture if the holders of a majority in principal amount of all debt securities then outstanding under the Indenture consent to it.
+In addition, we may amend the Indenture if the holders of a majority in principal amount of all debt securities of each series that would be affected then outstanding under the Indenture consent to it.
 We may not, however, without the consent of each holder of outstanding debt securities of each series that would be affected, amend the Indenture to:

-- o reduce the percentage in principal amount of debt securities whose holders must consent to an amendment; - o reduce the rate of or extend the time for payment of interest on any debt securities; - o reduce the principal of or extend the stated maturity of any debt securities;

-- o reduce the premium payable upon the redemption of any debt securities or change the time at which any debt securities may be redeemed under an optional redemption or any similar provision; - o make any debt securities payable in other than U.S. dollars; - o impair the right of any holder to receive payment of premium, principal or interest with respect to such holder's debt securities on or after the applicable due date; - o impair the right of any holder to institute suit for the enforcement of any payment with respect to such holder's debt securities; - o release any security that has been granted in respect of the debt securities; - o make any change in the amendment provisions which require each holder's consent; - o make any change in the waiver provisions; or - o release a Subsidiary Guarantor or modify such Subsidiary Guarantor's guarantee in any manner adverse to the holders.
+- o reduce the percentage in principal amount of debt securities of any series whose holders must consent to an amendment; - o reduce the rate of or extend the time for payment of interest on any debt securities; - o reduce the principal of or extend the stated maturity of any debt securities; - o reduce the premium payable upon the redemption of any debt securities or change the time at which any debt securities may or shall be redeemed; - o make any debt securities payable in other than U.S. dollars; - o impair the right of any holder to receive payment of premium, principal or interest with respect to such holder's debt securities on or after the applicable due date; - o impair the right of any holder to institute suit for the enforcement of any payment with respect to such holder's debt securities; - o release any security that has been granted in respect of the debt securities; - o make any change in the amendment provisions which require each holder's consent; - o make any change in the waiver provisions; or - o release a Subsidiary Guarantor or modify such Subsidiary Guarantor's guarantee in any manner adverse to the holders.